 h) Void;

-i) MS supporting CAG is camped on a CAG cell belonging to a PLMN, the CAG-ID of the CAG cell is not manually selected by the user and none of the CAG-ID(s) of the CAG cell are authorized based on the "Allowed CAG list" associated with that PLMN in the "CAG information list";
+i) UE supporting CAG is camped on a CAG cell belonging to a PLMN, the CAG-ID of the CAG cell is not manually selected by the user and none of the CAG-ID(s) of the CAG cell are authorized based on the "Allowed CAG list" associated with that PLMN in the "CAG information list";

-j) MS supporting CAG is camped on a non-CAG cell belonging to a PLMN, the PLMN ID of the non-CAG cell without a CAG-ID is not manually selected by the user and the UE is configured with "indication that the MS is only allowed to access 5GS via CAG cells" for that PLMN in the "CAG information list"; and
+j) UE supporting CAG is camped on a non-CAG cell belonging to a PLMN, the PLMN ID of the non-CAG cell without a CAG-ID is not manually selected by the user and the UE is configured with "indication that the UE is only allowed to access 5GS via CAG cells" for that PLMN in the "CAG information list"; and

-k) MS supporting CAG is camped on a CAG cell belonging to a PLMN, the CAG-ID of the CAG cell is not manually selected by the user and the "CAG information list" does not contain an entry for the PLMN (e.g. because the UE is not (pre-)configured with a "CAG information list").
+k) UE supporting CAG is camped on a CAG cell belonging to a PLMN, the CAG-ID of the CAG cell is not manually selected by the user and the "CAG information list" does not contain an entry for the PLMN (e.g. because the UE is not (pre-)configured with a "CAG information list").

-l) MS selected a PLMN for disaster roaming, the timer precluding registration for disaster roaming in the selected PLMN for disaster roaming is running and the MS is not registering or registered for emergency services in the selected PLMN for disaster roaming.
+l) UE selected a PLMN for disaster roaming, the timer precluding registration for disaster roaming in the selected PLMN for disaster roaming is running and the UE is not registering or registered for emergency services in the selected PLMN for disaster roaming.

-m) MS determined that a disaster condition has ended, selected the PLMN previously with disaster condition, the timer precluding registration in the PLMN previously with disaster condition is running and the MS is not registering or registered for emergency services in the PLMN previously with disaster condition.
+m) UE determined that a disaster condition has ended, selected the PLMN previously with disaster condition, the timer precluding registration in the PLMN previously with disaster condition is running and the UE is not registering or registered for emergency services in the PLMN previously with disaster condition.

 (In automatic PLMN selection mode, items a, c and f would normally cause a new PLMN selection, but even in this case, the situation may arise when no PLMNs are available and allowable for use).